Cypherock/x1_wallet_firmware/docs/bootloader.md

 Permanent Key Storage (0x08018000)

-This page can only be written to and not be deleted
+This page is only written once and never erased by application

 Secure Data Storage (0x08018800)